 - Do not use carbon tetrachloride under any circumstances.

 - Store solvents safely, do not smoke or have open flames near solvents.
-Dispose of solvent-soaked rags in an approved waste disposal container which is emptied daily.
+Dispose of solvent-soaked rags in approved waste disposal containers.

 - Do not use chlorinated synthetic waxes.